franconepippone/clicker_program/docs/language_en.md

 - **jump** `<label> {<n>}`
   Jumps to the specified label.
   If `{n}` is provided, the jump will be executed up to `{n}` times.
-  Once the jump limit is reached, execution continues normally, but the command can be used again later.
+  Once the jump limit is reached, the jump will fail, but if the same instruction is hit again, it will behave exactly like if it was hit for the first time (can be used to make nested loops).
   Examples: `jump start_loop`, `jump start_loop 20`

 - **call** `<label>`